 If you would like to head directly to the falls, turn right after the bridge and carefully look for, and follow, blue-triangle markers to the falls.
 You'll reach the lowest falls on your right about 0.2 mile from the trailhead.
 Several more significant waterfalls are found above, so continue hiking upstream for 0.1 mile until you reach the obvious end of the gorge and the uppermost 4-foot tall falls.

 Take note that the section of trail between the various falls can be narrow and slippery at times.
-There is potential for accidently slipping into the gorge, so watch your children and your own footing carefully here.
+There is potential for accidentally slipping into the gorge, so watch your children and your own footing carefully here.
 There are some ropes in place that prevent you from getting too close to the edge in some of the more dangerous spots.

 From the western junction of NH 13 and NH 101a in downtown Milford, take NH 13 north for 4.7 miles and turn left onto the Francestown Turnpike.
 Follow the Francestown Turnpike for 4.0 miles and turn left onto Lyndeborough Rd, which was missing a street sign on a visit in 2016.
 Take note that the Francestown Turnpike is called the "2nd NH Turnpike" on some maps.
-Follow Lyndeborough Rd for 0.4 miles and the conservation area sign will be on your right.
+Follow Lyndeborough Rd for 0.4 mile and the conservation area sign will be on your right.
 Park off of the side of the road.
 You should also be aware that Lyndeborough Rd can be a bit rough in the spring and after heavy rains.
 Most vehicles should be able to make it to the parking area perfectly fine for the vast majority of days between May and October.

 UPDATES SINCE THE 2ND EDITION